graphistry/graphistry-cli/docs/update-backup-migrate.md

   * `sudo ls -al /var/lib/docker/volumes | grep postgres`
       * => `<version>_postgres_data`, `<version>_postgres_backups`

-## Update
+## Update an installation

 NOTE: Check release version history for any special instructions.

 Graphistry maintains backwards-compatibility around data.
 New versions automatically handle migration issues around database and file format data conversions.
 Administrators are responsible for backing up and loading in the old data.
+The exception is configuration files, which are still stabilizing in 2.X.

-In practice, we recommend increasing service uptime nad minimizing administrator effort by doing installs on fresh cloud instances.
+In practice, we recommend increasing service uptime and minimizing administrator effort by doing installs on fresh cloud instances.
 However, you can generally reuse the box.

- doing new installs on new instances, and instead m

-* Put new release in a new folder
-* Snapshsot the old instance, and ideally, while it is stopped
-  * `old_release $ docker-compose stop`
+### 2.25+

+On your new Graphistry instance, run the `etc/scripts/migrate.sh` to copy your older instance's state into the new instance.
+The script is safe to run between two instances on the same or different servers.

+#### Steps

+The rough recommended sequence is:

+  * Test the new server primarily around GPU health
-  * Copy local config and data files into the new install folder
+  * Run `migrate.sh` from the new server
+  * Migration and backup information will be stored as `migration/` and `data.backup/`
+  * Merge logic follows `rsync -a` merge rules for `data/` flatfiles and full replacement for `postgres` tables (users, ...)
+  * The new instance will be restarted
-  * Copy the Postgres data: see below
+  * Test the new server
-* 	Run the usual installation and launch procedure: `docker load -i containers.tar`, ...

-### Special case: REST API clients - PyGraphistry & JavaScript

-REST API clients can often be directly from public repositories:

-* PyGraphistry: `pip` and `github`
-* React & JavaScript: `npm` and `github`

-See central release notes for when new client API features require updating the server.

-### Special case: Postgres

-**Option A: Postgres-managed data migration:**

-The safest approach is to use `pgdump` to backup and `psql` to restore.
-See `.env` for `postgres` user/password/db configurations:
+  * When happy, switch DNS from the older instance to the new, and archive the old instance

+An alternative approach that prioritizes integrity over uptime is to stop the old server at the beginning of the sequence.

+#### migrate.sh

+Example: Migrate from AWS Marketplace instance `old.site.ngo` to `new.site.ngo`, with both using the same `key.pem`:

 ```
-old_release $ docker-compose exec postgres  /usr/bin/pg_dump  -U graphistry graphistry | gzip -9 > backup.sql.gz

-new_release $ docker-compose docker exec postgres psql -U graphistry graphistry < backup.sql
+ubuntu@new.site.ngo:~/graphistry$ KEY="~/.ssh/key.pem" FROM=ubuntu@old.site.ngo TO=ubuntu@new.site.ngo ./etc/scripts/migrate.sh
 ```

-**Option B: Direct file system copy:**

-If the underlying `postgres` container and your system environment have not changed, you may be able to simply copy the volumes:
+Example: Migrate between two instances on the same box:

 ```
-cp -rp /var/lib/docker/volumes/<version_1>_postgres_data /var/lib/docker/volumes/<version_2>_postgres_data
-cp -rp /var/lib/docker/volumes/<version_1>_postgres_backups /var/lib/docker/volumes/<version_2>_postgres_backups
+ubuntu@site.ngo:~/graphistry$ KEY="~/.ssh/key.pem" FROM=ubuntu@old.site.ngo FROM_PATH="/home/old/graphistry" TO=ubuntu@site.ngo TO_PATH="/home/new/graphistry" ./etc/scripts/migrate.sh
 ```

-See the [Docker-managed instructions](https://docs.docker.com/v17.03/engine/tutorials/dockervolumes/#backup-restore-or-migrate-data-volumes) to do the same.
+### 2.24 and older

+Manually copy data/config files according to the [migration table](https://graphistry.zendesk.com/hc/en-us/articles/360035207474) .
+For edits to `.env`, separate them out to user file `custom.env`.
+See `migrate.sh` for handling postgres user table information.

 ## Backup & Migrate

 Same as update.
+Running `migate.sh` on a new server will result in backups of `data/` flatfiles and the `postgres` service.
+Alternatively, you can manually copy `data/` and inspect `migrate.sh` for how to run `pgdump` with docker.

+## Data Bridge

+* Manually copy `connector.env` from the old bridge instance to the new
+* In general, you can mix and match bridge/server combinations.
+Check the [version release histories](https://graphistry.zendesk.com/hc/en-us/articles/360033184174-Enterprise-Release-List-Downloads) for any violations of this rule.